hari-007/Node-crud-app-with-Lambda-and-Dynamo-Db/README.md

 ## Note

-* will update soon
+* Coming soon

 ## License

-The project is available under the [Free License].
+The project is available under the [Free Open License].